awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    1. Select the **Service account role** that you want the add\-on to run as\.
 If you don't select an existing IAM role, then the [Amazon EKS node IAM role](create-node-role.md) is used\.
 However, we recommend specifying your own role so that the node IAM role isn't assigned more than the minimum permissions that it requires\.

       Whichever role you choose must be assigned the permissions required by the add\-on\.
 For example, the role that you specify for the **vpc\-cni** add\-on must have the `[AmazonEKS\_CNI\_Policy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy%24jsonEditor)` IAM policy assigned to it, and the role must have unique settings in its trust relationship\.
-For more information, see [To create your CNI plugin IAM role with the AWS Management Console](cni-iam-role.md#configure-cni-iam-console-create-iam-account)\.
+For more information, see [Create your CNI plugin IAM role with the AWS Management Console](cni-iam-role.md#configure-cni-iam-console-create-iam-account)\.
 If the Kubernetes service account used by the add\-on isn't currently annotated with the IAM role that you specify, then the API will annotate the service account with the IAM role for you\.
 **Important**
 To specify an IAM role, you must have an IAM OpenID Connect \(OIDC\) provider for your cluster\.
 To create an OIDC provider, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.